DrAsimov/BASIS_China-iGEM/README.md

-# Team Example 2022 Wiki
+# BASIS_China iGEM Wiki Repository

-This repository **MUST** contain all coding assets to generate your team's wiki (HTML, CSS, JavaScript, TypeScript, Python, etc).
+This page contains the basic information for the setup of our wiki page.
+You can find the full official iGEM requirements [here](https://competition.igem.org/deliverables/team-wiki).

-Images, photos, icons and fonts **MUST** be stored on `static.igem.wiki` using [uploads.igem.org](https://uploads.igem.org), and Videos **must** be embedded from [iGEM Video Universe](https://video.igem.org).
+I cloned the [sample wiki](https://gitlab.igem.org/2022/example), and you can see the essential information below:

-For up-to-date requirements, resources, help and guidance, visit [competition.igem.org/deliverables/team-wiki](https://competition.igem.org/deliverables/team-wiki).
+***

-## Getting started
+***

-You should probably only edit the files inside folders `static`, `wiki` and `wiki > pages`.
+## How to edit

-1. Open the Web IDE
+> You should probably only edit the files inside folders `static`, `wiki` and `wiki > pages`.
-1. Make the changes on the files you wish:
+> 1. Open the Web IDE
-    * For the menu, change the file [menu.html](wiki/menu.html)
+> 2. Make the changes on the files you wish:
-    * For the layout, change the file [layout.html](wiki/layout.html)
+>     * For the menu, change the file [menu.html](wiki/menu.html)
-    * For the pages, change the corresponding file in the foler [pages](wiki/pages)
+>     * For the layout, change the file [layout.html](wiki/layout.html)
-1. Review the changes you made
+>     * For the pages, change the corresponding file in the folder [pages](wiki/pages)
-1. Once you are done, save the changes by **committing** them to the *main branch* of the repository
+> 3. Review the changes you made
-1. An automated script will build, test and deploy your wiki, which should take less than 30 seconds.
+> 4. Once you are done, save the changes by **committing** them to the *main branch* of the repository

-## About this Template
+> 5. An automated script will build, test and deploy your wiki, which should take less than 30 seconds.

-### Files
+## File layout

 The static assets are in the `static` directory.
 The layout and templates are in the `wiki` directory, and the pages live in the `wiki > pages` directory.
 Unless you are an experienced and/or adventurous human, you probably shouldn't change other files.